armbian/documentation/docs/User-Guide_FAQ.md

 However, using the [**Armbian build framework**](https://docs.armbian.com/Developer-Guide_Build-Preparation/), you can **easily create custom images**.
 It’s well-documented and accessible to moderately experienced users.

 If enough users show interest in a specific configuration, we may **adjust build targets** accordingly.

+# Can I upgrade my userspace flavor, like Bullseye to Bookworm or Jammy to Noble?

+Note: Upgrading the Armbian core packages like kernel, firmware and boot loader and the chosen userspace are independent processes.
+Former is simply done with `apt update && apt upgrade`.

+Armbian does not offer a standardized way nor do we encourage users to upgrade their userspace, like _Focal_ to _Jammy_, _Jammy_ to _Noble_, _Bullseye_ to _Bookworm_, _Bookworm_ to _Trixie_.
+We would love to do that but the reason why we cannot is simply the lack of ressources in time and devices to test such upgrades in various random scenarios.

+You can try to upgrade your userspace by following official ways from Debian/Ubuntu but make sure to freeze your firmware packages via `armbian-config` beforehand.
+Also please do not blame/complain (at) Armbian if something goes wrong or have other issues with an upgraded system.